Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Results

-We encode the $n_e$-electron wave function in real space by using $n_{q e}$ qubits for each direction per electron, as usual in the first-quantized formalism\cite{bib:5373, bib:5372, bib:5328, bib:5824, bib:5737, bib:5658}, or equivalently the grid-based formalism.
+We encode the $n_e$-electron wave function in real space by using $n_{q e}$ qubits for each direction per electron, as usual in the first-quantized formalism \cite{bib:5373, bib:5372, bib:5328, bib:5824, bib:5737, bib:5658}, or equivalently the grid-based formalism.
 We refer to the $3 n_e n_{q e}$ qubits collectively as the electronic register.
+We generate uniform grid points in a cubic simulation cell of size $L$ to encode the normalized many-electron spatial wave function $\psi$ by using the register as